-Erected at the end of the 12th century, Saint Trophime's portal is one of the most beautiful examples of the Provençal Romanesque style, strongly influenced by Roman architecture.
-The portal is admirably preserved, not having been destroyed during the religious wars.
-Since the 12th century diverse pollutants resulted in the accumulation of dark deposits of up to 1 cm in depth.
+the 12th century diverse pollutants resulted in the accumulation of dark deposits of up to 1 cm in depth.
 Restoration using micro-abrasion has allowed these crusts to be removed without altering the surface of the stone.
 The rebirth of this monumental architecture has revealed an astonishing rainbow of colors in the materials, and a sculpture of exceptional quality.

 ➤ The Romanesque tour in the city of Arles is the most fragmented.
-Even though Saint Trophime's (a church which is still consecrated) and its cloisters are located in the old city center, you must also visit the Hauture and Roquette sections and the Alyscamps cemetery.
+Even though Saint Trophime's (a church which is still consecrated) and its cloister are located in the old city center, you must also visit the Hauture and Roquette sections and the Alyscamps cemetery.
 If you are courageous you can follow the Santiago de Compostela pilgrimage route through Arles (marked with the Santiago logo).
 The city was home to many convents and religious congregations and is covered with old churches most of which have received other uses (bank, shop, exhibition hall...).
 An exhibition space is dedicated to the rare liturgical vestments of Saint Cesarius and his lovely ivory belt buckle.

-Saint Trophime's cloisters
+Saint Trophime's cloister

-12th to 14th centuries.
+$12^{\text{th}}$ to $14^{\text{th}}$ centuries.
 Decorated with superb Romanesque sculptures, the corridors joined the buildings where the canons of the cathedral lived.

-➤ Shows for families are visible in July, August and during school vacations in several of the Romanesque monuments.
+➤ Shows for families are visible in July, August and during school holidays in several of the Romanesque monuments.
 They are included in the price of your entrance ticket.
-A detailed program is available at the Tourism Office (04 90 18 41 20).
+A detailed program is available at the Tourist Office (04 90 18 41 20).